aitgon/vtam/doc/content/overview.rst

 Although the pipeline can vary in function of the input data format and the experimental design, a typical pipeline is composed of the following steps in this order :

-    - merge
+    - :ref:`vtam merge <merge_reference>` (optional)
+    - :ref:`vtam random_seq <random_seq_reference>` (optional; useful if strong variation of the number of reads among replicates, or too many reads)
-    - sortreads
+    - :ref:`vtam sortreads reads <sortreads_reference>` (optional)
-    - filter (with default, low stringency filtering parameters)
+    - :ref:`vtam filter <filter_reference>` (with default, low stringency filtering parameters)
-    - taxassign
+    - :ref:`vtam taxassign <taxassign_reference>` (optional; useful, if the sequences of expected variants are NOT known in advance)
+    - :ref:`vtam make_known_occurrences <make_known_occurrences_reference>` (optional; usefull if the sequences of expected variants are known in advance)
-    - optimize
+    - :ref:`vtam optimize <optimize_reference>`
-    - filter (with optimized parameters)
+    - :ref:`vtam filter <filter_reference>`r (with optimized parameters)
-    - pool
+    - :ref:`vtam pool <pool_reference>` (if more than one markers or runs)
-    - taxassign
+    - :ref:`vtam taxassign <taxassign_reference>`

-The command vtam filter should be run twice.
+The command **vtam filter** should be run twice.
 First, with default, low stringency filtering parameters.
 This produces an :ref:`ASVtable_glossary` that is still likely to contain some :ref:`occurrences <occurrence_glossary>` which should be filtered out.
 Users should identify from this table clearly unexpected occurrences (variants present in negative controls, unexpected variants in mock samples, variants appearing in a sample of incompatible habitat) and expected occurrences in mock samples.
+This can be done either manually (for example if the sequences of expected varinats are not known in advance) or using the **vtam make_know_occurrences** command.
 Based on these occurrences, **vtam optimize** will suggest the most suitable parameters that keep all expected occurrences but eliminate most unexpected ones.
 Then, the command **vtam filter** should be run again, with the optimized parameters.

 **vtam taxassign** has a double role: It will assign ASVs in an input TSV file to taxa, and complete the input TSV file with taxonomic information.
 The lineages of ASV are stored in a sqlite database to avoid re-running the assignment several times for the same sequence.
-Therefore running vtam taxassign the second or third time (*e.g.* after the **vtam filter** with optimized parameters or after **vtam pool**) will be very quick and its main role will be to complete the input ASV table with taxonomic information.
+Therefore running vtam taxassign the second or third time will be very quick and its main role will be to complete the input ASV table with taxonomic information.

-If using several overlapping markers vtam pool can be run to pool the ASV tables of the different markers.
+If using several overlapping markers **vtam pool** can be run to pool the ASV tables of the different markers.
 In this step variants identical in their overlapping regions are pooled together. **vtam pool** can also be used to simply produce one single ASV table from several different runs.

 Input data structure
 -------------------------------------------------